 Applying Proposition~\ref{prop:Intro.Weyl-BirS} yields the following spectral asymptotics.

 \begin{proposition} Assume that $0<q\neq n$ and $u(x)^*\in L^{r}(M,E)$ with $r= \max(nq^{-1},1)$, or $q=n$ and $u(x)\in \LlogL(M,E)$.
 Then, we have

 \end{proposition}

-\begin{remark} The above spectral asymptotics are not new in the sense that, for smooth sections $u(x)$ they are mere special cases of the Weyl laws for negative order \psidos\ of Birman-Solomyak~\cite{BS:VLU77, BS:VLU79, BS:SMJ79}) (see also Theorem~\ref{thm:Bir-Sol-asymp} below).
-For $q\neq n$, their extensions to sections in $L^r(M,E)$ then follows from Birman-Solomyak's perturbation theory (i.e., Proposition~\ref{prop:NCInt.Bir-Sol}) and the Cwikel-type estimates of~\cite{BS:UMN77,Cw:AM77} mentioned above.
-For $q=n$ the extensions of the spectral asymptotics to sections in $\LlogL(M,E)$ is a consequence of the Cwikel estimates of~\cite{So:IJM94, So:PLMS95, SZ:MS22}.
+\begin{remark} The above spectral asymptotics are not new in the sense that, for smooth sections $u(x)$ they are merely special cases of the Weyl laws for negative order \psidos\ of Birman-Solomyak~\cite{BS:VLU77, BS:VLU79, BS:SMJ79}).
+For $q\neq n$, their extensions to sections in $L^r(M,E)$ then follow from Birman-Solomyak's perturbation theory (i.e., Proposition~\ref{prop:NCInt.Bir-Sol}) and the Cwikel-type estimates of~\cite{BS:UMN77,Cw:AM77} mentioned above.
+For $q=n$ the extensions of the spectral asymptotics to sections in $\LlogL(M,E)$ are a consequence of the Cwikel estimates of~\cite{So:IJM94, So:PLMS95, SZ:MS22}.
 In the scalar case the spectral asymptotics~(\ref{eq:Riem.Weyl-lambdapm}) for $q=n$ are proved in~\cite{Ro:JST22, SZ:MS22}.
 Both sets of spectral asymptotics~(\ref{eq:Riem.Weyl-mu})--(\ref{eq:Riem.Weyl-lambdapm}) for $q=n$ are extended to $\LlogL(M,E)$ in the bundle setting in~\cite{Po:MPAG22}. \end{remark}

 Applying Theorem~\ref{thm:Intro.SC-Weyl-lawDq} enables us to recover the following semiclassical Weyl laws.

 \begin{proposition}[\cite{BS:FAA70, Ro:SMD72, Ro:SM76,Ro:JST22,So:PLMS95}] Assume that $q\neq n/2$ and $V(x)=V(x)^*\in L^{r}(M,E)$ with $r= \max(n(2q)^{-1},1)$, or $q=n/2$ and $V(x)=V(x)^*\in \LlogL(M,E)$.
 Then, for any energy level $ \lambda\in \R$, we have